-The Passato Remoto in Italian: A Dive into the Past
+Exploring the Passato Remoto in Italian: A Journey into the Past

 The Passato Remoto is an Italian past tense of the modo indicativo.